-RSCs are not intended to go inside mail centres and delivery offices and are primarily for the Distribution Centre’s network and warehouse environments where there is sufficient space and where risk assessment and Safe Systems of Work requirements apply, in respect of workplace transport hazards from FLTs and crush hazards etc. Specific PPE regulations requirements also apply in these work environments, e.g., high visibility clothing and protective footwear.
+RSCs are not intended for use inside Mail Centres and Delivery Offices and are primarily for the Distribution Centre’s network and warehouse environments where there is sufficient space and where risk assessment and Safe Systems of Work requirements apply, in respect of workplace transport hazards from FLTs and crush hazards etc., specific Personal Protective Equipment (PPE) regulations requirements also apply in these work environments, e.g., high visibility clothing and protective footwear.
 RSCs may only be used in risk controlled working environments as per the Safe Systems of Work.

 3. FSC Folding Stackable Containers

-Royal Mail has purchased 500 new FSC’s this year (A folding version of the RSC).
-20,500 FSCs have now been purchased since 2011.
-These will be used in areas where they give best cost benefits.
-I.e. Sites with limited floor space and gaining sites that can repatriate the units back out more cost effectively as they can be folded down.
+20,500 FSCs (a folding version of the RSC) have now been purchased by Royal Mail since 2011.
+These will be used in areas where they give best cost benefits i.e., sites with limited floor space and gaining sites that can repatriate the units back out more cost effectively as they can be folded down.

 Safe Systems of Work (SSoW) are located on a plate on the side of the container.
-(See Appendix 8).
+(See Attachment).